A11 Fiveways to Thetford Improvement

-The A11 will become a dual carriageway between Fiveways and Thetford.
+The A11 became a dual carriageway between Fiveways and Thetford.
 The improvement primarily follows the line of the existing road, except for at the Elveden bypass.
 View a plan of the scheme (45KB PDF).

 When and where is this happening?

-Advanced works began in June 2012 to prepare the site and full construction commenced on the 24 January 2013; we are planning to open the scheme to traffic in the third quarter of financial year 2014/15.
+Advanced works began in June 2012 to prepare the site and full construction commenced on the 24 January 2013.
+The scheme opened to traffic in December 2014.

 Work is taking place between the Fiveways roundabout at Barton Mills, Suffolk and the roundabout at the southern end of the Thetford Bypass, Norfolk, a distance of 9.1 miles (14.8km).
 The A11 is of dual carriagway standard from the M11 to Norwich, except the section between Barton Mills and Thetford.
 It provides an important link between Norfolk and the rest of the East of England.

 Why is this happening and what will it cost?

 This is the last remaining single carriageway section on the strategic M11/A11 route to Norwich, and causes: